Last updated on August 05, 2025.

 While this provides an efficient layer of protection for corporate users on the network, it does not address the risk posed by look-alike domains to users outside the corporate network or to the organization's brand.

 The only way to fully eliminate the risk posed by a look-alike domain is for it to be removed by the registrar.
-Accomplishing this is not always straightforward.
+Accomplishing this is not always a straightforward process.

-Depending on how the look-alike domain is used, it's registrar may not consider it to be malicious.
-Registrars have various evidentiary requirements to prove a domain is being used for nefarious purposes and should be removed.
-Without sufficient evidence, registrars are not obligated to remove an offending domain.
+Depending on how the look-alike domain is used, its registrar may not consider it to be malicious.
+Registrars have various evidentiary requirements to demonstrate a domain is being used for nefarious purposes and should be removed.
+Without sufficient evidence, registrars are under no obligation to remove the offending domain.

 Example of a look-alike domain